SanjayLikesCharities/SoGive/pages/about.md

 # What is SoGive?

 SoGive is a tool that lets you see the impact you’ve made in the world through all your charitable giving.
-Unlike many other websites that support you with your charitable giving, we will be comprehensive - i.e. show you not just the giving that you did via SoGive, but also any other giving as well, and we show you the impact - i.e. what did your giving achieve, not just how much money did you give.
+We aim to show you the impact of your donation - i.e. what did your giving achieve, not just how much money did you give.

 <div class="panel panel-default">
 <div class="panel-heading">Example</div>